-The million-dollar question.
-How should your resume or CV for McKinsey, BCG, and Bain look like?
-What content should you include to be considered for the case interviews?
+What content and consulting resume keywords should you include to be considered for the case interviews?

 It’s not rocket science and you don’t necessarily need to have built wells in developing countries to be considered for a job.
 After all, it comes down to 4 key areas:

 Education.
 You need to score in two areas to hit the requirements here.
 First, top-tier consulting firms generally only hire from the most prestigious universities in their geography.
 While in the US most candidates come from the Ivey League, in the UK from Oxbridge and LSE, and in countries like Germany the concept of target schools is not adhered to as strictly.
 Even in the latter case, you would need to come from a reputable university.
 Second, you need to be among the top students (top 5-10% depending on your subject and university) in your peer group.
 Firms like McKinsey know exactly how your grades relate to other students of your university and degree.
 Lastly, in some geographies, you need a master’s degree while in others a bachelor’s degree is fine.
 The trend is generally now to also allow applicants with bachelor’s degrees.